Two years ago I found a vintage Hazel Atlas Tom And Jerry set at a local antique mall for a really good price. Of course, I snatched it up.

 Popular in the 1940's, there were quite a few varieties of the bowl sets made.

-Home Laughlin made some "fancier" cream colored ceramic bowl sets that were gold rimmed with matching lettering.
+Homer Laughlin made some "fancier" cream-colored ceramic bowl sets that were gold-rimmed with matching lettering.
 No scenes, just the words Tom And Jerry.

-As did Hall China with their black bowls with gold lettering.
+Hall China had a similar set, but with black bowls with gold lettering.
 A much more serious and formal look.

 Anchor Hocking's Fire King had some iridescent cups and bowls in their Peach Lustre line (which was really more of a shiny rose gold than a true peach, if you ask me).
 It's sort of an odd color for a Christmas drink set, but it's one that collectors are always on the lookout for.